bnj997/links-demonstration/README.md

 The Shows List should open up a dropdown with the show timings and these can be clicked to view the show on the event website.

-This Linktree project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steps to run